St. Catharines, Ontario Tutoring Programs

 SchoolTutoring Academy’s tutoring programs for St. Catharines students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 St. Catharines District Curriculum Used in Our In-Home Tutoring Programs

 The students in St. Catharines learn according to the curriculum plan laid out in the Ontario Curriculum.
 This is a framework for teaching and learning in all academic, enrichment, and career-oriented subjects.
 It is designed to build from a foundation to the advanced concepts within each subject.
 Each subject has its own framework which are put together, and revised, by educators and subject area professionals so that the academic and applied skills that students need to master are provided for in the expectations for each subject.
 The learning expectations represent the skills, knowledge, and critical thinking abilities should develop each year.

 Educating Our Parents: Understanding the St. Catharines District Curriculum

 The District School Board of Niagara uses the Ontario Curriculum as a framework for teaching and learning in Math, Science, Language and Social Studies.
 The Curriculum describes what elements within each subject needs to be learned for a student to become proficient in the subject.
 The Niagara Catholic District School Board also follows the Ontario Curriculum and supplements it with a religious education program.
 The Ontario Curriculum has assessments developed in alignment with the standards of math and literacy learning.